Planteome/plant-stress-ontology/README.md

 ## Contact
 Please use this GitHub repository's [Issue tracker](https://github.com/austinmeier/ontology-of-plant-stress/issues) to request new terms/classes or report errors or specific concerns related to the ontology.

-Run pattern apply ---> direct into 'ontology-of-plant-stress.owl'

-change Makefile to use 'ontology-of-plant-stress.owl' as the input.

-output of >make should be:  oops.owl, oops.obo

-cat ontology-of-plant-stress.owl | grep Class:\ NCBITaxon
-#this returns all the NCBI taxon IDs that are in the .owl file
-#copy paste these into the NCBITaxon_imports.txt and add the root http://purl.obolibrary.org/obo/